littlemooon/mowgli/README.md

 });
 ```

-Trigger updates by defining 'actions' in your components:
+Trigger updates by declaratively defining 'actions' in your components:
 ```
 React.createClass({
 	actions: {